OSC/ood-documentation/source/installation/cluster-config-schema.rst

 custom:
 #######

 The custom mapping is a space that is available for extension, and does not have a schema.
-In OSC's usage custom has been used to provide more configuration about our Torque / Moab installations, as well as config for connecting to our Ganglia monitoring.
+In OSC's usage the custom namespace has been used to provide more cluster-specific information for in-house custom applications.

 batch_connect:
 ##############